 Our research groups

-Our DMARC research is based around six research groups.
+Our DMARC research is based around seven research groups.

 Animal is a term used widely to name any living creature other than the human.
 We use it to describe physiological, behavioural or psychological difference.
 And it designates the non-human in a manner that is often pejorative.